MechWarrior Online: Marketing and release

 As a pre-purchase promotion, MechWarrior Online offered three tiers of Founders packages—Legendary, Elite, and Veteran—all of which provided advanced beta access.
 Founders packages also offered exclusive perks scaled based on price, including months of premium account access, in-game currency and Founder's Mechs.
 The Atlas was the first Founder's Mech to be unveiled.
 It made its debut in the first week of August 2012.
 The remaining three Mechs were the Hunchback, Jenner, and Catapult, for a total of four.
 Each Mech sported a unique paint job and unique in-game bonuses.
 The Founders program officially ended on October 14, 2012.
 The Founder's Packs raised more than US$5 million.

 Project Phoenix packages were announced on June 25, 2013.
 The package has four tiers, offering a new BattleMech from each weight class, along with premium time and cockpit items.
 The packages were delivered on October 15, 2013.
 An additional package, the Saber Reinforcement, including two further medium class BattleMechs, was unveiled on August 28, 2013.

 On July 23, 2013, Piranha Games added a custom BattleMech for a player's daughter who died of cancer.
 The proceeds were donated to the Canadian Cancer Society.
-At the end of the charity drive, over $122,000 USD was donated.
+At the end of the charity drive, over US$122,000 was donated.

 On December 13, 2013, PGI introduced new Mech Packages that include Clan Mechs.
 Gold-plated mechs were also announced.
 Player backlash over the gold plated mechs noted the high price of the packages for a small free-to-play game, as well as the addition of such items while other player-requested features have not been addressed.

 On September 14, 2014, PGI introduced a second Clan Mech Package that included the 2nd wave of Clan Mechs.
 Each package includes a custom chosen warhorn, mug and colors of any one of the chosen clans, increasing every time the next package was bought.
 If the player had previously bought the top tier package of the first Clan Mech package, they would receive the bonus Mech of the 2nd package.
 Clan packages would be sent to players who ordered them on December 16.

 On October 22, 2014, PGI introduced an Inner Sphere Mech package, Named Resistance.
 Each package included a badge and a faction pack.
 Each faction pack was doubled for each higher tier.

 The game was released for Steam on December 10, 2015 with a peak concurrent player count of 4,111 players.